 The LG B9 OLED is possibly the most fascinating OLED set in LG’s 2019 TV range – in that it’s the cheapest one.
 And in a market full of high-performing OLED televisions, many of us are simply looking for the cheapest way to get one in our home.

-Acting as the successor to last year’s LG B8, this new television again offers a crisp OLED panel housed in cheaper casing and powered by older processors in order to keep the price below that of its more premium siblings, the LG C9, LG E9, and LG W9 OLED.
+Acting as the successor to the LG B8, this new television again offers a crisp OLED panel housed in cheaper casing and powered by older processors in order to keep the price below that of its more premium siblings, the LG C9, LG E9, and LG W9 OLED.

 The question is whether that drop in processing is a necessary compromise to keep the price down, or whether it stops the B9’s panel from achieving its potential – and the answer is a bit of both.
 Here’s what we made of it in our LG B9 OLED TV review.

 - Samsung vs LG TV: which TV brand is better?

 Price and availability

 The LG B9 OLED comes in 55-inch and 65-inch sizes in the UK, with a third 77-inch model coming at some point in the US too.
 The B9 now retails at $1,399 / £1,299 (around AU$2,030) for the 55-inch OLED55B9, or $2,299 / £1,799 (around AU$3,340) for the 65-inch OLED65B9 – helped by a price cut that came only a few weeks after launch.

 The LG B9 OLED may not seem too different from the LG C9 at first glance, with a minimal bezel hugging LG’s 2019 OLED panel and a small LED along the bottom bezel showing the TV’s power state, but the B9 does however sport its own TV stand, with a sharply-angled trapezium shape – unlike the C9’s wider curved stand, which is designed to funnel audio out of the downward-firing speakers towards the viewer.